 name: Start chirpstack

-service: chirpstack
+service: chirpstack-sqlite

 enabled: true